elastic/cloud-on-k8s/docs/design/reuse_pvc_scenarios.md

 In this scenario the administrator want to definitively evacuate a node and it is known that the data will be lost (e.g. : a server with a local storage is definitively removed from the cluster)

-It is usually achieved in two steps :
+It is usually done in two steps :

 1. Cordon the node
 1. Evict or delete the pods